 Named after renowned designer Paloma Picasso, who once frequented the area with her father Pablo Picasso, Paloma Beach is a perfect hideaway for those who want a taste of the high life.
-The beach welcomes visitors with a chic yet timeless atmosphere, crystal-clear water dotted with yachts and a restaurant serving up fresh fish and a wine list heavy on Cote de Provence Rose.
-Even better: It's only a 30-minute car ride from Nice and Monaco, and roughly an hour and a half via public transportation.
+The beach welcomes visitors with a chic yet timeless atmosphere, crystal-clear water dotted with yachts, and a restaurant serving up fresh fish and a wine list heavy on Cote de Provence rose.